Essenceia/essenceia.github.io/content/projects/Floating_dragon/index.md

 ### Infinity**s**

 So we have already started introducing these with the `NaN`s, but the floating point representation has room for two infinity notations: one for \(+\infty\) and its mirror \(-\infty\).
-These are not numbers, infinity is not a number it’s a limit
+These are not numbers, infinity is not a number it’s a limit!

 In compliance with IEEE certain specific infinities can be used in arithmetic operations, be used as inputs for boolean operations and be produced as the result of a calculation.